joaobaptista30/AI-4_connected/readme.md

 # Run the game with UI:
 python Connect-4.py

-# Run on terminal for better understanding of AI:
+# Run on terminal to view AI thoughts at each turn:
 python play.py
 ```